muratdemirtas2001/JavaScript-Core-1-Coursework-Week3/1-exercises/J-string-substring/README.md

 .substring() allows us to remove things from strings.

-To remove the start of a string you can start with 0.
+To remove the start of a tart with 0.
 For example

 ```js
 let dessert = "ice cream and pancakes";